Taste of a Place | Water Gives Oysters Unique “Meroir”

 Nick Papa grew up in the Warwick quahogging community, but he found his own destiny in oyster growing.

 “My dad was a shellfisherman for his profession,” says Papa.
 “I started going with him, and he would pay me a couple bucks to sort and count all of his clams.
 Being out there so regularly, I always wanted to see if I could do it myself.
-Finally I talked my dad into letting me take his boat out, and the experience when I did was pretty special, being out there and being in charge of myself and working.
+Finally, I talked my dad into letting me take his boat out, and the experience when I did was pretty special, being out there and being in charge of myself and working.
 The bay is just so special, I almost got addicted to being out on the bay … I couldn’t imagine being away from it.
 But I could see the ups and downs of the quahogging industry itself.

 “Somehow I ended up moving my boat from Warwick to Wickford, and I met the Blank brothers and Lou Ricciarelli.
 They always offered to show me what they were doing with the oysters.
 It was pretty different from quahogging, where no one will tell you anything about what they’re doing.
 So I decided to try it out.
 I figured it would be more consistent, that you wouldn’t have to sell them if the price was low.
-And since it’s so sustainable, and it’s good for the environment, I couldn’t help but to give it a shot.”
+And since it’s so sustainable, and it’s good for the environment, I couldn’t help but

 Papa eventually took out a lease in Ninigret Pond and started the East Beach Oyster Company.
 The location was close enough to his grandparents’ house on the pond to feel familiar, yet far enough away from Warwick and Wickford to escape the skeptical glances of Papa’s quahogger friends.

 “There were some heated debates about aquaculture when I was younger, so I kind of kept it to myself that I was even trying it,” Papa admits.
 “Because it’s still kind of a bad word to a lot of the quahoggers.”
 His quahogger father was not opposed to the project on ideological grounds, Papa notes.
 “He just thought it would be a lot of work.
-And since I didn’t know much about it, I wasn’t doing it efficiently at the time, so at the beginning it was quite a struggle.
+And since I didn’t know much about it, I wasn’t doing it efficiently at the time, so at the beginning, it was quite a struggle.
 So my dad was on the fence for quite a while.”
 Since then, Papa’s father has started working side by side with him on the 3-acre oyster farm.
 In fact, Papa says, “Most of the quahoggers were pretty positive about it after they found out what I was doing.”
 Ultimately, Papa finds he can satisfy his addiction to being on the water just as well on the oyster farm as on his old quahog boat.

 “It is special for the obvious facts of the beauty of your surroundings.
 Sometimes you might work right through a sunset, you might see the most beautiful sunset of the year.
 It’s part of my lifelong goal of just trying to spend time outdoors.
 I enjoy all of the weather types.
 There’s something special about all of those conditions: the rainy windy days, or when it’s snowing, or when it’s springtime and you can hear the thunder.
 There’s a fondness to the memory, I guess.”